abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 ## LAB DAY 4 (PART 3)
 ##  OpenSTA for post-synth timing analysis

+In cts we try to change the netlist by making clock tree.

 Making the pre_sta.conf and save it in the openlane folder.

 ```